utensil/lean4_jupyter/README.md

 - Improve the syntax highlighting in the WebUI, currently it sees Lean 4 as Python
 - Improve the alectryon annotation to support annotations in the middle of a line
 - Provide a switch to use codespan instead of alectryon in the WebUI, or a way to see warnings and errors without hovering or clicking
+- Provide a switch for raw `repl` input/output inspection as a magic, disable it by default
 - Learn from [previous prototypes](https://leanprover.zulipchat.com/#narrow/stream/270676-lean4/topic/Prototype.3A.20Jupyter.20for.20Lean4) to improve UX
 - Make magics like `%cd` and `%load` work more robustly
 - Support show `tactics` after `%load`